 - To decrease the risk of low blood sugar, check your blood sugar before you begin your session.
 If it's over 250 mg/dl and ketones are present, delay the activity until your blood sugar levels are under 250.
 If your blood sugar is below 100, you might need a snack (1 carb) before beginning the activity.

-- The best time for a session is 30 minutes to one hour after eating a meal.
+- The best time for a session is 60 to 90 minutes after eating a meal.

 - Check your feet for blisters/sores before and after any physical activity.